buildbot/buildbot/master/docs/manual/configuration/properties.rst

 The :class:`~buildbot.interfaces.IRenderable` interface is simple - objects must provide a `getRenderingFor` method.
 The method should take one argument - an :class:`~buildbot.interfaces.IProperties` provider - and should return the rendered value or a deferred firing with one.
-Pass instances of the class anywhere other renderables are accepted.
+You can pass instances of the class anywhere other renderables are accepted.
 For example:

 .. code-block:: python